 Instructional Learning Technology Graduate Certificate

-The Instructional Learning Technology Graduate Certificate program in the College of Education provides students with the qualifications to become their schools’ technology leaders.
+The Instructional Learning Technology Graduate Certificate program in the College of Education and Human Development provides students with the qualifications to become their schools’ technology leaders.
 Students will also gain the expertise to adapt technology to improve learning outcomes.

 This graduate certificate program also features the option of earning Pennsylvania Department of Education certification as an Instructional Technology Specialist by completing additional state requirements.
 Both choices prepare students to